Ntalapro/quiz-app/README.md

 An application I just built using to practice my Vanilla JS, HTML, and CSS.
 Clone the Repo and Then Follow the requirements steps.

+I am working on transferring the db to firebase and include a login feature

 Quiz is based on core Java

 ## Requirements